Video Games And Depression: Exploring Their Impact On Mental Health

 Psychotherapy, or talk therapy, allows individuals with depression to identify the sources of their symptoms, develop personalized coping strategies, and address potential comorbidities.
 If you believe you’re living with depression, a mental health or medical professional can help you develop a personalized treatment plan.

-Coping strategies for depression
+Coping strategies for video games and depression

 If you find that too much screen time on the computer or a gaming console is leading to depression, it might not mean that you have to give up video games altogether.
 It just might mean that you need to learn how to limit screen time and add in healthy activities.
 Consider utilizing the following self-help strategies when you want to alleviate depression.